odorado02/DE-Project-Relay-Controlled-Sound-Synthesizer/README.md

 4. [`bin2seg.vhd`](https://github.com/odorado02/DE-Project-Relay-Controlled-Sound-Synthesizer/blob/9a9f8162f6d7d15c2d32c0ccf66bdfa4364458fc/source/design%20source/bin2seg.vhd): This file is the responsible of controlling the seven segment display of the board.
 We used the one from the laboratory lessons.

-5. [`encoder_A.vhd`](https://github.com/odorado02/DE-Project-Relay-Controlled-Sound-Synthesizer/blob/9a9f8162f6d7d15c2d32c0ccf66bdfa4364458fc/source/design%20source/encoder_A.vhd): This block is a unary encoder used in the synth design to convert the number of relais on to actual control signal for the relais.
+5. [`encoder_A.vhd`](https://github.com/odorado02/DE-Project-Relay-Controlled-Sound-Synthesizer/blob/9a9f8162f6d7d15c2d32c0ccf66bdfa4364458fc/source/design%20source/encoder_A.vhd): This block is a unary encoder used in the synth design to convert the number of relays on to actual control signal for the relays.

 6. [`melody_selector.vhd`](https://github.com/odorado02/DE-Project-Relay-Controlled-Sound-Synthesizer/blob/9a9f8162f6d7d15c2d32c0ccf66bdfa4364458fc/source/design%20source/melody_selector.vhd): This is basically an up and down counter, that apart from using it in the synth design as an up and down counter we also used it to create a melody selector.
 ![IMG_0180](https://github.com/odorado02/DE-Project-Relay-Controlled-Sound-Synthesizer/assets/147071596/9de00945-24e0-4c20-8b65-0e9814bff2e4)